UK Brexit ideas fall short, says European Parliament chief | DW | 26.09.2019

 Barnier said on Thursday that he is "still ready to work on any new legal and operational proposal" from British Prime Minister Boris Johnson, but indicated insufficient progress had been achieved in the past few weeks.

-Barnier said the EU is still waiting, underscoring the view that four papers circulated by the UK over the past days fell far short to get real negotiations going again.
+Barnier said the EU is still waiting, underscoring the view that four papers circulated by the UK over the past days fell far short of getting real negotiations going again.

 Read more: Opinion: Who can save the UK from political meltdown?